Northwest Horticultural Council

 Section 9 – No trustee shall receive any compensation for his or her services as trustee; however, a trustee rendering special service to the corporation may be compensated for such special services.

-Section 10 – The President of this corporation and the chief executive officer of each member of this corporation, or such other person as my be designated by said officer, shall be privileged to attend all meetings of the board and of the Executive Committee in an advisory capacity and shall be entitled to receive the same notice of meetings as is given trustees.
+Section 10 – The President of this corporation and the chief executive officer of each member and associate member of this corporation, or such other person as may be designated by said officer, shall be privileged to attend all meetings of the board and of the Executive Committee in an advisory capacity and shall be entitled to receive the same notice of meetings as is given trustees.
 Any trustee shall have the privilege of having advisors assist him or her at any meeting.

 Mode & Manner of Conducting Business